boyzoid/blog/content/posts/2022/march/karma-coverage.md

 });
 ```

-Karma should re-run the tests automatically and you should see something similar to the image below.
+Karma should re-run the tests automatically, and you should see something similar to the image below.

 ![Coverage results 2](/assets/images/2022/karma-coverage/coverage-2.png "Coverage Results 2")

 w00t!!
 We now have some better coverage on our tests as 50% of our statements, functions, and lines are covered by our tests.
 If you uncomment other lines of code that call methods on the `demo` object, you will see the results of the coverage report change.

-Let's uncomment all of these except the last test, so our test file looks like this
+Let's uncomment all of these except the last test, so our test file looks like this:

 ```javascript
 describe("My Code tests", function () {